EHallmarkWSU/EHallmarkWSU/## Lab 02.md

 2. Command(s) to add `ubuntu` & user to group `squad`: sudo usermod -a -G squad ubuntu, sudo usermod -a -G squad ehallmark // I used phoenixnap.com in order to find out how to add members to the group.
 3. Command(s) to allow `squad` to view the `ubuntu` user's home directory contents: sudo chgrp squad /home/ubuntu // phoenixnap.com was also used for this question.
 4. Command(s) to modify `share` to have group ownership of `squad`: sudo chgrp squad share // phoenixnap.com was also used for this question.
-5. Describe your tests and commands with the user account:
+5. Describe your tests and commands with the user account: the user can only read the file in share even though the user account is already a member of the owner squad of the file.
-6. Describe the full set of permissions / settings that enable the user to make edits:
+6. Describe the full set of permissions / settings that enable the user to make edits: the user would need to have the `w` displayed with the file permissions; the `w` allows the user to write within the file.

 ## Part 5 Answers